qweryty/Blender-Optimized-ACES/README.md

 About optimizations
 -

-- Removed most colorspaces that are rarely used within blender so it would be easier to select from dropdown list
+- Removed most ACES colorspaces that are rarely used within blender so it would be easier to select from dropdown list
 - Added colorspaces with same names as in original blender configs to preserve compatibility with assets created in vanilla blender

+**Attention!** This config doesn't aim to replicate the exact looks of vanilla blender, but to make transition to ACES workflow as painless as possible.
+Your older files **will** look different with this config, but this is intended behaviour.

 Information about ACES
 -